Winchester Community High School

 Winchester Community High School is a public high school located in Winchester, Indiana, United States.
 The School serves the town of Winchester and surrounding area.

+In 2023 the student body was about 93 percent white and 4 percent hispanic.

 Athletics

 Winchester Community High School's athletic teams are the Golden Falcons and they compete in the Tri-Eastern Conference.
 The Golden Falcon's primary rival is county foe Union City High School.
 The school offers a wide range of athletics including: